criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/AudienceApi.md

 | **403** | The API client is not authorized to access this resource. |  -  |

-## bulkUpdateV1
+## bulkUpdateAudienceSegments

-> RmAudienceSegmentEntityV1ListResponse bulkUpdateV1(accountId, rmAudienceSegmentBulkUpdateInputV1)
+> RmAudienceSegmentEntityV1ListResponse bulkUpdateAudienceSegments(accountId, rmAudienceSegmentBulkUpdateInputV1)